CA vs US CMA

 For appearing in the CA final exam, you need to have successfully qualified both Group 1 and 2 of CA Intermediate.
 Also, you need to complete a 4-week Advanced Integrated Course to learn about Information Technology and soft skills.

-What is the US CMA programme?
+CA vs CMA: What is the US CMA Course all About?